 The Department of Pharmacy Services dedicates a major effort in educating future generations of pharmacists.
-In addition to our American Society of Health-System Pharmacists-accredited Pharmacy Practice Residency Program, the Department is also affiliated with the Arnold & Marie Schwartz College of Pharmacy and Health Sciences at Long Island University.
+In addition to our American Society of Health-System Pharmacists-accredited Pharmacy Practice Residency Programs, the Department is also affiliated with the Arnold and Marie Schwartz College of Pharmacy and Health Sciences at Long Island University.
 Faculty members from the College of Pharmacy have their practice at the hospital to coordinate and precept student clerkships.
-Every year, approximately 60 pharmacy students rotate through clinical areas at Mount Sinai, and are exposed to different areas of pharmacy practice, including drug distributions, clinical services, and administration.
-The College of Pharmacy faculty members are also part of the clinical pharmacy service team and provide clinical services to selected therapeutic areas (Cardiology and Critical Care).
+Every year, approximately 40 pharmacy students rotate through clinical areas at Mount Sinai, and are exposed to different areas of pharmacy practice, including drug distributions, clinical services, and administration.
+The College of Pharmacy faculty members are also part of the clinical pharmacy service team and provide clinical services to medicine teams and their specialty therapeutic area.
 Occasionally, pharmacy students and residents from other pharmacy schools and institutions also elect to spend part of their educational experience at Mount Sinai.

 Antibiotic Assistance Program/PK Monitoring